Runn-Fast/graphql-compiler/README.md

 ## Why Use This Tool?

+- **Speed**: Instantly see the result of your fragment inlining without waiting
+- **Simplicity**: No complex configuration required - just type and see results
+- **Persistence**: Your work is automatically saved between sessions
+- **Organization**: Multiple tabs let you work on different queries simultaneously
 - **Debugging**: Makes it easier to visualize the complete query structure
 - **API Testing**: Generate clean queries for testing in GraphQL API tools
 - **Learning**: Better understand how fragments work in GraphQL